Biswanathdas1996/app-dashboard/replit.md

 - `start`: Production server startup

 ## Changelog
+- July 1, 2025: Removed all default initialization logic - system now only uses data from app.json with no fallback categories
 - July 1, 2025: Converted to fully dynamic category system - all categories and subcategories are now derived from applications in app.json rather than stored separately
 - July 1, 2025: Removed all database dependencies, app now uses only JSON file storage for complete database independence
 - July 1, 2025: Simplified header to show only PwC logo, removed application directory text for cleaner appearance